HPCesia/astral-halo/src/content/posts/markdown.md

 Here is an example of a Markdown blog post.

-# Heading Level 1 (I Suggest That DO NOT Use This Level)
+# Heading Level 1 (I suggest not to use this level)

 Heading Level 1 is reserved for the post title, so you should start with Heading Level 2.